coreboot/coreboot/Documentation/contributing/project_ideas.md

 on them - since we started building this list for Google Summer of Code, we'll adopt its term for those people and call them mentors.

+The requirements for each project aim for productive work on the project, but it's always possible to learn them "on the job".
+If you have any doubt if you can bring yourself up to speed in a required time frame (e.g. for GSoC), feel free to ask in the community or the mentors listed with the projects.
+We can then try together to figure out if you're a good match for a project, even when requirements might not all be met.

 ## Provide toolchain binaries
 Our crossgcc subproject provides a uniform compiler environment for working on coreboot and related projects.
 Sadly, building it takes hours,